-Although the blooms of hosta plants are commonly considered secondary to their beautiful leaves, there is a type of hosta, Hosta Plantaginea, that produce beautiful fragrant blooms which have been described as a strong honeysuckle-like fragrance.
+Although the blooms of hosta plants are commonly considered secondary to their beautiful leaves, there is a type of hosta, Hosta Plantaginea, that produces beautiful fragrant blooms that have been described as a strong honeysuckle-like fragrance.
 They are perfect for planting next to walkways, patios, decks, borders or near a garden bench.

 Hosta Plantaginea has the largest pure white blooms of all hostas, as much as 6” wide which is enormous by hosta standards.
 Whereas most hosta varieties bloom around 4 p.m., the Hosta Plantaginea's best bloom and scent time is around 4 p.m. in the afternoon.

 They also bloom later in the summer, hence their nickname, “August Lily."
 They also emerge earlier in the spring than the much more common hosta, Hosta sieboldiana.

 These fragrant hostas are often recommended as some of the best hostas for the warmer areas of the Southeast U.S. because of their ability to tolerate and adapt to hot, humid conditions.
 They need sun, about four to six hours a day, to bloom well and be at their best.

 Another benefit of hosta plantaginea is that when other hostas are heading toward the "summer uglies," hosta plantaginea will flush out a second round of foliage.

 Some of the fragrant hostas we grow and sell at Sunset Hosta Farm are:

 Mature Size: Very Large Height: 30” Width to 42”